cr0mll/cyberclopaedia/Notes/Reverse Engineering/Program Anatomy/The Heap.md

 Different platforms have different default thresholds for what counts as a large chunk and what doesn't.

 ## Arenas
 Multithreaded applications require that internal data structures on the heap are protected from race conditions.
-In the past, the heap manager availed itself of a global mutex before every heap operation, however, significant performance issues arised as a result.
+In the past, the heap manager availed itself of a global mutex before every heap operation, however, significant performance issues arose as a result.
 Consequently, the concept of "arenas" was introduced.

 Each arena consists of a separate heap which manages its own chunk allocation and bins.
 Although each arena still utilises a mutex for its internal operations, different threads can make use of different arenas to avoid having to wait for each other.

-The initial (main) arena consists of a single heap and for singlethreaded applications it is all there ever will exist.
+The initial (main) arena consists of a single heap and for single-threaded applications it is all there ever will exist.
 However, as more threads are spawned, new arenas are allocated and attached to them.
 Once all available arenas are being utilised by threads, the heap manager will commence creating new ones until a limit - `2 * Number of CPU cores` for 32-bit and `8 * Number of CPU cores` for 64-bit processes - is reached.
 Afterwards, multiple threads will be forced to share the same arena.

 ## Bins
 Free chunks are organised in the so-called *bins* which are essentially linked lists.
 For performance reasons different types of bins exist.
 There are 62 **small bins,** 63 **large bins,** 1 **unsorted bin,** 10 **fast bins** and 64 **tcache bins** per thread.
 The last two appeared later and are built on top of the first three.